Discover the nature park

 Plants

-The alpine knot lettuce (Chondrilla chondrilloides) is a rather inconspicuous composite plant, which grows 15 - 30 cm high.
+The alpine knotweed (Chondrilla chondrilloides) is a rather inconspicuous composite plant that grows 15 - 30 cm high.
 The pioneer plant community "Knorpelalatflur" is named after it.
 A...

 learn more